 “Adults become ready to learn things they need to know and do in order to cope effectively with real-life situations.
 Adults want to learn what they can apply in the present, making training focused on the future or that does not relate to their current situations less effective,” explained Knowles.

 Agents will be far more interested in developing knowledge and skills that they can apply to their current day-to-day activities.
 The less that the training applies to their current role and the longer they would have to wait to utilize the knowledge, the less attention they will be willing to provide to the training.

 “Adults are life-centered (task-centered, problem-centered) in their orientation to learning.
 They want to learn what will help them perform tasks or deal with problems they confront in everyday situations and those presented in the context of application to real-life,” said Knowles.

 Much like the readiness to learn, agents will be far more interested in developing knowledge and skills that they can apply to their current day-to-day activities.
 Teaching practical techniques in the context of the agents’ daily activities will be far more welcomed than ambiguous and theoretical concepts.

 According to Knowles, “adults are responsive to some external motivators (e.g., a better job, higher salaries), but the most potent motivators are internal (e.g., desire for increased job satisfaction, self-esteem).
 Their motivation can be blocked by training and education that ignores adult learning principles.”

 Helping agents understand how the training will help them do their jobs better, perform better and receive more rewards and recognition will earn more of their focus and commitment.

-Malcolm Knowles’ six characteristics of adult learners emphasizes the need to focus training on the learner’s experiences and interests.
-Agents have different personalities, backgrounds, learning styles and motivators.
+Malcolm Knowles’ six characteristics of adult learners emphasize the need to focus training on the learner’s experiences and interests.
+Agents have different personalities, backgrounds, learning styles, and motivators.
 Understanding these will help you to improve your agents’ skills, improve the quality of your training and improve the quality of your contact center.